grame-cncm/faust/architecture/webaudio/README.md

 ### Generating Polyphonic WebAudio nodes

-Assuming that the compiled Faust DSP file is [polyphonic ready](https://faust.grame.fr/doc/manual/index.html#midi-polyphony-support), a polyphonic ready WebAudio node can be created by adding the *-poly* option (so `faust2wasm -worklet -poly organ.dsp`) , and will generate the following class for the node, to be used like:
+Assuming that the compiled Faust DSP file is [polyphonic ready](https://faustdoc.grame.fr/manual/midi/#midi-polyphony-support), a polyphonic ready WebAudio node can be created by adding the *-poly* option (so `faust2wasm -worklet -poly organ.dsp`) , and will generate the following class for the node, to be used like:

 ```
 // Create the Faust generated node with 16 voices
-var pluginURL = ".";
+var plugin_url = ".";
-var plugin = new FaustorganPoly(audio_context, 16, pluginURL);
+var plugin = new FaustorganPoly(audio_context, 16, plugin_url);
 plugin.load().then(node => {....});
 ```